-As a reference for the test performance of the paleoTS package, the tests were also performed in the time domain, i.e. without any losses or distortions introduced by the stratigraphic record.
-To this aim, the time interval of observation (2 Myr and 2.56 Myr for scenario A and B, respectively) was subdivided into 5, 10, 15, 20, 25, 35, 50, 100 and 200 sampling points.
+As a baseline for the test performance of the paleoTS package, the tests were also performed in the time domain, i.e. without any losses or distortions introduced by the stratigraphic record.
+To this aim, the time interval of observation (2 Myr and 2.56 Myr for scenario A and B, respectively) was subdivided into 5, 10, 15, 20, 25, 35, 50, 100 and 200 equally spaced sampling points.
 Lineages evolving according to the specified modes of evolution were sampled at these time points, and the test for the modes of evolution was performed on the resulting time series.
-Our hypothesis is that increased sampling effort (i.e., a higher number of subdivisions of the time interval of observation, resulting in longer time series) increases support for the correct mode of evolution.
+Our hypothesis for this baseline is that in the absence of stratigraphic effects, increased sampling effort (i.e., a higher number of subdivisions of the time interval of observation, resulting in longer time series) increases support for the correct mode of evolution.

 Results